anazvdo/data-eng/data_modeling/postgres/README.md

 ### Objectives

-Build a ETL pipeline using Python: from JSON files to Postgres and define fact and dimension tables for a star schema.
+Build a ETL pipeline using Python from JSON files to Postgres and define fact and dimension tables for a star schema.

 ### Datasets

 - **Songs**: is a subset of a real data from [Million Song Dataset](http://millionsongdataset.com/).
-The file metadata looks like:
+The file looks like:

 ```
  {"num_songs": 1, "artist_id": "ARJIE2Y1187B994AB7", "artist_latitude": null, "artist_longitude": null, "artist_location": "", "artist_name": "Line Renaud", "song_id": "SOUPIRU12A6D4FA1E1", "title": "Der Kleine Dompfaff", "duration": 152.92036, "year": 0} </code>